iamnotgoodatprogrammingplshelp/johnslinux/README.md

    If no install script exists, open the Dockerfile and follow its RUN steps manually on your Ubuntu system to reproduce the environment.

 ## RISC-V
-I noticed you mentioned RISC-V installation but forgot the process.
-This repository does not currently include step-by-step RISC-V setup instructions.
+I noticed you mentioned RISC-V installation but forgot the process This repository does not currently include step-by-step RISC-V setup instructions.
 RISC-V instructions vary depending on whether you want to:

 - Run a RISC-V userland in QEMU on an x86/AMD64 host, or
 - Install and boot a native RISC-V board, or